Buckingham Palace Garden: London's exclusive royal oasis

 About Buckingham Palace

-Why visit Buckingham Palace Garden?
+Why visit the Buckingham Palace Garden?

 Green Park (Canada Gate) near Buckingham Palace, London

 • Biodiversity haven: Buckingham Palace Gardens is a wildlife lover's dream!
-With 325 wild plant species and 30 types of breeding birds, it's one of urban London's richest habitats—perfect for spotting rare plants and feathery friends.
+With 325 wild plant species and 30 types of breeding birds, it's one of urban London's richest habitats, perfect for spotting rare plants and feathery friends.

 • Embrace history: These gardens have a fascinating history, dating back to the early 1700s!
 For over 200 years, they've been the backdrop for royal events, including those iconic garden parties every summer.